GrahamCorcoran/comp205-playbook/src/extra/coding-standards.md

 ```

 ### 2. Use Hex, RGB, or Named Colours Consistently
-You may use any valid color definition, but you should use them consistent.
+You may use any valid color definition, but you should use them consistently.
 Hexadecimal is recommended.
 ```
 color: #ff6600; /* Hexadecimal */
 ```